Welcome to the Local Governing Body (LGB) section.

 I am link governor for the Sports Premium and staff training.
 I have worked in education for over 8 years as a research professional and also as a coach.
 As a governor, I am keen in all aspects of learning together with foreign languages that will help children enjoy their education and will help them progress further.

-I have been a Parent Governor at Cranbourne since November 2018 and have one child in year 5 and one in reception.
+I have been a Parent Governor at Cranbourne since November 2018 and have one child in year 6 and one in year 1.

 I work for Hertfordshire County Council in the Environment and Infrastructure Directorate, on Procurement and Contract Management projects.
 Previously I have been involved in young people’s organisations as a sports coach and youth leader.
 Now as a parent I am interested in how the strategic and financial management of the school affects the day to day experience and learning for the children at Cranbourne.
 I am also on the Friends of Cranbourne School (FOCS) committee.